 Deep map content appears in the app as strata: layered multivocal histories of place.
-App participants hear personal memories through headphones that bring voices intimate proximity the listener, right into the ear, words as close as a lover’s breath touching the ear (Myers 2011: 75).
-After the second test a female writer wrote:
+App participants hear personal memories through headphones that bring voices into intimate proximity with the listener, right into the ear, words as close as a lover’s breath touching the ear (Myers 2011: 75).
+After the second test, a female writer wrote:

 ‘These are the human real stories and I felt privileged that they wanted to share them with me.
-The drunken father and the shame over a half-Italian baby were extra moving because of this closeness that having them in my ears affords more than written text.
+The drunken father and the shame over a half-Italian baby were extra moving because of this closeness that having them in my ears affords – more than written text.’

 Locative media can juxtapose varied deep mapping content, layering contested and non-hegemonic histories with a region’s dominant narrative revealing new perspectives.
-Within the app, memories from different decades, from past and present, come and go as hauntings without introduction or contextualisationften location is the only link between voices speaking of different decades and themes.
+Within the app, memories from different decades, from past and present, come and go as hauntings without introduction or contextualisation.
+Often, location is the only link between voices speaking of different decades and themes.

-to start the stories, the participant tap the screen to replay, skip or pause .
+Having no need to press a button to start the stories, the participant can control the audio by tapping the screen to replay, skip or pause stories.
 An archive image or occasionally a sequence of images can be viewed on the phone as each track plays.
 A participant can tap the screen at any time to switch to the map (appearing as a human shape on the map) to check navigation.
 The large number of archive images and historical map detail can be viewed on site during the experience and/or afterwards at home.

 Cornwall has been voted Best UK Holiday Destination 2009-2014 in the British Travel Awards.
-St Ives, an ex-artist colony of around 11,000 residents, with cobbled streets surrounded by attractive beaches is a top attraction and received over 750,000 visits in 2012 (The South West Research Company Ltd 2012).
+St Ives, an ex-artists’ colony of around 11,000 residents, with cobbled streets surrounded by attractive beaches, is a top attraction and received over 750,000 visits in 2012 (The South West Research Company Ltd 2012).

-Hayle, on the other side of the bay is different.
+Hayle, located on the other side of the bay, is different.
 The three-mile beach is hidden from view and still has fragments of World War II defences littering the easiest access point from the town.
-Once an industrial town with two foundries whose inventions spurred on the Industrial Revolution, it lacks the box quaintness and scale of its popular neighbour. ost historic buildings have been demolished although debris was left for decades before the surge of rebuilding in recent years.
-An supermarket opened on the prominent South Quay late 2014 blocking the view along the estuary (Hayle or heyl is Cornish for estuary) and dwarfing the terraced houses, viaduct and surviving historical buildings.
-The supermarket’s placement nearly displaced the Devon and Cornwall Mining World Heritage Site status for the town and whole region (Smith 2014). derelict North Quay has been raised up on flood defences: promenades on different levels have been created between the working quay and large gravelled waterside real estate plots.
+Once an industrial town with two foundries whose inventions spurred on the Industrial Revolution, it lacks the chocolate-box quaintness and scale of its popular neighbour.
+Most of its historic buildings have been demolished, although debris was left for decades before the surge of rebuilding in recent years.
+An Asda supermarket opened on the prominent South Quay in late 2014 blocking the view along the estuary (Hayle, or heyl, is Cornish for estuary) and dwarfing the terraced houses, viaduct and surviving historical buildings.
+The supermarket’s placement nearly displaced the Devon and Cornwall Mining World Heritage Site status for the town and whole region (Smith 2014).
+The derelict North Quay has been raised up on flood defences: promenades on different levels have been created between the working quay and large gravelled waterside real estate plots.
 Discovered heritage artefacts have been re-positioned and decontextualized, concreted in and left without explanation for passing strollers.